MatthewJohnKing/k-wave-Time-Frac-Static-Memory/README.md

   (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-checkstability.m
-kspaceFirstOrder1DTF.m
-kspaceFirstOrder2DTF.m
-kspaceFirstOrder3DTF.m
-kspaceFirstOrder3DTFv2.m
-kspaceFirstOrder1Dalpha.m
-kspaceFirstOrder2Dalpha.m
-kspaceFirstOrder3Dalpha.m
-private/kspaceFirstOrder_inputChecking.m
-			 /kspaceFirstOrder_createAbsorptionVariables.m
-			 /kspaceFirstOrder_expandGridMatricies.m
-  Modified from files of alike name, and kspaceFirstOrder1D.m , kspaceFirstOrder2D.m AND kspaceFirstOrder3D.m respectively from the kwave toolbox.
+`checkstability.m` `kspaceFirstOrder1DTF.m` `kspaceFirstOrder2DTF.m` `kspaceFirstOrder3DTF.m` `kspaceFirstOrder3DTFv2.m` `kspaceFirstOrder1Dalpha.m` `kspaceFirstOrder2Dalpha.m` `kspaceFirstOrder3Dalpha.m` `private/kspaceFirstOrder_inputChecking.m` `/kspaceFirstOrder_createAbsorptionVariables.m` `/kspaceFirstOrder_expandGridMatricies.m` Modified from files of alike name, and `kspaceFirstOrder1D.m` , `kspaceFirstOrder2D.m` AND `kspaceFirstOrder3D.m` respectively from the kwave toolbox.
 These code modifications have been completed to the best of the authors knowledge within the GNU Lesser General Public License.
-Under the initial copywrites
-	Copyright (C) 2009-2019 Bradley Treeby and Ben Cox For further information see http://www.k-wave.org , https://github.com/ucl-bug/k-wave
+Under the initial copywrites Copyright (C) 2009-2019 Bradley Treeby and Ben Cox For further information see http://www.k-wave.org , https://github.com/ucl-bug/k-wave

-Folders Included are k-wave-TF containing the full files of the original k-wave package as found at the above pages, as well as with the named files, including the adjusted files.
-Inclusion of the Chebfun functions may be required, please see the above resotitory or website.
-Finally, scripts for producing the figures in [to be published] are included.
-These may additionally be used as examples for how to fun the code within MATLAB.

-Each of kspaceFirstOrder1DTF.m , kspaceFirstOrder2DTF.m , kspaceFirstOrder3DTF.m , kspaceFirstOrder3DTFv2.m
-kspaceFirstOrder1Dalpha.m , kspaceFirstOrder2Dalpha.m and kspaceFirstOrder3Dalpha.m are run identically to
-kspaceFirstOrder1D.m etc but ...DTF.m files require the definition of a scalar medium.alpha_L the nuber of Birk-Song quadrature points and weights to be considered.
-All of these files can run with medium.alpha_power and medium.alpha_coeff given as scalar or grid-sized variable.
+Each of `kspaceFirstOrder1DTF.m` , `kspaceFirstOrder2DTF.m` , `kspaceFirstOrder3DTF.m` , `kspaceFirstOrder3DTFv2.m` `kspaceFirstOrder1Dalpha.m` , `kspaceFirstOrder2Dalpha.m` and `kspaceFirstOrder3Dalpha.m` are run identically to `kspaceFirstOrder1D.m` etc but `...DTF.m` files require the definition of a scalar `medium.alpha_L` the nuber of Birk-Song quadrature points and weights to be considered.
+All of these files can run with `medium.alpha_power` and `medium.alpha_coeff` given as scalar or grid-sized variable.